 Datum requirements

-Datasets intended for use in navigation must use the same CRS as the underlying ENC.
-Particular care should be taken to ensure that the horizontal and vertical datum are the same as the underlying ENC (with preference for S-101 over S-57).
+Datasets intended for use in navigation must use the same CRS as the underlying S-102 and ENC.
+Particular care should be taken to ensure that the horizontal and vertical datum are the same as the underlying S-102 and ENC (with preference for S-101 over S-57).
 The epoch of realization should be included in this assessment.

-NOTE: Conformant datums are a requirement for display on ECDIS, and water level adjustment as described in S-98 (see also Annex G).
+NOTE: Conformant datums are a requirement for display on ECDIS, and water level adjustment as described in S-98 (see also Annex F).

-Spatial type recommendations (informative)
+Spatial type

-Forecast datasets intended for use in navigation should be issued as regular grids if possible and if sufficiently high-quality gridded forecasts can be produced (regular grids being most suitable for water level adjustment, cf. S-98).
-Forecasts may also be issued as forecasts at stations if available (note that ECDIS implementations may not be able to produce adjusted water levels from S-104 data in forms other than regular grids).

-Observation datasets (type = observedMinusPredicted, observedMinusAnalysis, observedMinusHindcast, observedMinusForecast) will usually be issued in one of the point formats (DCF 1 or 8).
+All datasets intended for use in navigation on ECDIS must be issued as regular grids.

-Suitability for navigation (informative)
+Suitability for navigation

 Datasets may be marked for use in navigation if the Producer is able to consistently produce data of quality corresponding to the same zone of confidence as the underlying ENC.
-The Zones of Confidence are described in S-101 Edition 1.1.0, Annex A – Data Classification and Encoding Guide (attribute “category of zone of confidence in data” - CATZOC).
+The Zones of Confidence are described in S-101 Annex A – Data Classification and Encoding Guide (attribute “category of zone of confidence in data” - CATZOC).

 Alternatively, datasets may be marked for use in navigation if the Producer is able to consistently produce data along with their uncertainties.